Natural landscaping: Maintenance

 Natural landscaping is adapted to the climate, geography and hydrology and should require no pesticides, fertilizers and watering to maintain, given that native plants have adapted and evolved to local conditions over thousands of years.
-However, these applications may be necessary for some preventive care of trees and other vegetation in areas of degraded or weedy landscapes.
+However, these applications may be necessary for some preventive care of trees and other vegetation.

 Native plants suit today's interest in "low-maintenance" gardening and landscaping, with many species vigorous and hardy and able to survive winter cold and summer heat.
 Once established, they can flourish without irrigation or fertilization, and are resistant to most pests and diseases.

 Many municipalities have quickly recognized the benefits of natural landscaping due to municipal budget constraints and reductions and the general public is now benefiting from the implementation of natural landscaping techniques to save water and create more personal time.

 Ecology and habitat

 Native plants provide suitable habitat for native species of butterflies, birds, pollinators, and other wildlife.
 They provide more variety in gardens by offering myriad alternatives to the often planted introduced species, cultivars, and invasive species.
 The indigenous plants have co-evolved with animals, fungi and microbes, to form a complex network of relationships.
 They are the foundation of their native habitats and ecosystems, or natural communities.

 Such gardens often benefit from the plants being evolved and habituated to the local climate, pests and herbivores, and soil conditions, and so may require fewer to no soil amendments, irrigation, pesticides, and herbicides for a beautiful, lower maintenance, and more sustainable landscape.